 -

-When you click on the filter button, a green bar will light up under all column headings.
+When you click the filter button, a green bar will appear under all column headings.

 -

-Enter in the green field which data you want to filter.
-To do so, click on the field under the relevant column heading and enter the keyword(s) then click on the filter button again.
-You can enter data in more than one field.
+Click on the green field under the relevant column heading and enter your keyword(s), then click the filter button again to apply.
+You can enter data in more than one field at a time.

 -